-How to start freelancing in 2021 – The steps I followed amid 2008 financial crisis to quit my high paying MNC job as a developer
+How to start freelancing right now – The steps I followed amid the 2008 financial crisis to quit my high paying MNC job as a developer

 How to start freelancing the right way, so it is enjoyable and fun.
 The reason I say it because there is a wide variety of views to freelancing among freelancers.

 Some say it is tough, whereas others have the view it is easy.

 I have a view it is the best thing about the Internet era.
 I have the freedom to work from my home at a time when I am comfortable working on the technologies I like working on.
 What more can one expect?

 The question is how to start freelancing and continue to be a freelancer?

 I am no guru who can tell you what you should be doing or precisely what works, but I will share the exact process I used to start freelancing.

 As a developer, working in an MNC, the process I followed in 2008 amid the financial crisis to quit my high paying job does mean it should work at least for the developers.